 Inequitable results like these would not necessarily occur every time a mediation confidentiality requirement precludes a client from introducing evidence against an attorney, or vice versa.
-In some cases, the proponent of such evidence may not
+In the attorney did not do a good job for the client and discouraging them from hiring the attorney.
+Likewise, the attorney could deny as much.